RashiTech/ERA-V1/Capstone/README.md

 ### Language Model : microsoft/phi-2

-## Step 1 : Added and Trained the Projection layer from the CLIP embeddings to the Phi Model using single A100 40GB GPU
+## Step 1 : Visual Text Alignment

+**Training of the Custom Projection layer from the frozen pretrained CLIP embeddings to the frozen pretrained Phi-2 Model using single A100 40GB GPU**

 Image features from Clip Model are sent as Input and captions are passed as Target to Phi-2